-Hawk's Tale: Uprising on the Texas Plains by D. Henry Allen
+Hawk's Tale: Uprising on the Texas Plains by D. Allen Henry

 “He was more interested in being on the tip of the arrow, out there on the edge, where the excitement was.
 Texas was now on the edge.”